TechxArtisanStudio/Openterface/docs/faq.md

 ### Switchable USB Port and File Transfer

 #### Can the Openterface Mini-KVM support file transfers?
 Yes, the Openterface Mini-KVM includes a switchable USB-A port shared between the host and target devices.

+??? note "How to share a USB stick/disk between the Host and Target devices?"
-With a USB stick/disk plugged into this port, files can be transferred between host and target by following these steps:
+    Files can be transferred between the host and target by following these steps:

     1. Mount a USB stick drive on the host when the small black switch is set to the side of the host's Type-C port.
     2. Copy the files onto this mounted drive.
     3. After copying, unmount the drive without physically unplugging it.
     4. Flip the small black switch to the other side.
 This action switches the USB-A port's connection to the target.
     5. Mount the USB stick on the target device and copy/move files off the drive, completing the transfer process of files from host to target.

     This method can also be used in the opposite direction.

+??? note "Remember to eject the flash drive before toggling the switch"
+    If the USB port is being used by a flash drive, ensure you eject the flash drive before toggling the switch to transfer the port’s use to another computer.

 #### Can the switchable USB-A port be toggled at the software level?
-The current design does not support toggling at the software level; it can only be physically flipped for now.

-Implementing toggling at the software level would necessitate a new design, incorporating a button and an LED indicator (either green/blue or on/off) to signify whether the USB port is set to the host or target mode.

-Additionally, this would require the integration of an additional chip, leading to increased costs in both hardware and software development.
-The existing design represents a compromise, aimed at balancing cost-efficiency and basic functionality.
-Despite the potential for increased costs, we are interested in incorporating this feature in a future version for better user experience.
+With the hardware upgrade to v1.9, yes!
+We’re currently working on coding this feature into our app.
+Once it’s in place, it will support both physical flipping and toggling at the software level.
+Check with our dev team on Discord to know more about this progress.

 #### Why USB 2.0 but not USB 3.0 for this switchable usb port?
 USB 2.0 is fully capable of handling video capture at 1080p@30Hz, transmitting HID signals (for keyboard and mouse), and managing standard-speed file transfers between the target and host computers.
 This makes our product a speedy, lightweight, and portable solution, exactly as designed.